kimamov/WebGL-Image-Transition/README.md

     </script>
     <script>
         const canvas = document.querySelector('#myCanvas');

-        // (canvasElement: HTMLCanvasElement, imageOne: string, imageTwo: string, options: {duration: number, displacementImageSrc: string}) const transition = new Transition(canvas, "./space1.jpg", "./space2.jpg", {
+        // (canvasElement: HTMLCanvasElement, imageOne: string, imageTwo: string, options: {duration: number, displacementImageSrc: string})

+        const transition = new Transition(canvas, "./space1.jpg", "./space2.jpg", {
             duration: 2000
         });
+        // after creating the transition you can use its methods start and reverse in order to run the transition forwards and backwards.
-        canvas.addEventListener('click', () => {
+        // you can call these functions yourself or add them to DOM events canvas.addEventListener('click', () => {
             if (transition.transitionFinished) {
                 return transition.reverse()